zhuolunmeng/A-Smartphone-Based-Disposable-Microfluidic-Glucose-Sensor-Utilizing-Computer-Vision/README.md

 # Glucose sensor algorithm training
 https://github.com/dbsymbiosis/TestStripDX/blob/main/TeststripsDX.ipynb
-TestStripDX: An image processing framework for processing and extracting test strip results from a photo.<br />
+Glucose sensor algorithm training: An image processing framework for processing and extracting test strip results from a photo.<br />
-This repo walks you through how we prepare, train and run TestStripDX detector in the Cloud through Google Colab.<br />
+This repo walks you through how we prepare, train and run Glucose sensor algorithm training detector in the Cloud through Google Colab.<br />
 ![1_VluiXEpyenaqzuBkhtY3iA](https://user-images.githubusercontent.com/99760789/156474636-36180a09-8a37-4bbd-b76f-e8dd3e680ec1.jpeg)
 YOLOv4 is a computer vision model for optimal speed and accuracy of object detection.<br />